World of Hyatt Credit Card Review 2026: Is the $95 Fee Worth It?

 Redeem your anniversary certificate at any Cat 3 or Cat 4 property and you have cleared the $95 annual fee by $100-$200 on a single stay.
 That is the lowest break-even bar in the hotel-card category, period.

-The caveat: the certificate expires six months after issuance.
-If you do not travel to a Hyatt annually, the math breaks down.
-But for anyone who takes one domestic weekend away a year (visiting family, a conference, a long weekend) it is hard to miss.
+The certificate is issued after your cardmember anniversary and is valid for 12 months, so the real risk is not a tight expiration window.
+It is whether your travel pattern actually includes a Category 1-4 Hyatt before the next anniversary lands.
+For anyone who takes one domestic weekend away a year (visiting family, a conference, a long weekend) it is hard to miss.

 How you earn points (the 9x claim, explained)